bandprotocol/bandchain-docs-archived/docs/vrf/vrf-integration.md

 #### Implement your own resolver

-Anyone can implement their own version of resolver bot.
-An open-source version of Band's VRF worker bot is available at [VRFWorkerV1 repository](https://github.com/bandprotocol/vrf-worker-v1).
+An alternative to manually resolve the request is to use a resolver bot.
+Anyone can implement their own version of resolver bot to automate the resolving process.
+We provide an open-source version of Band's VRF worker bot, which is available at [VRFWorkerV1 repository](https://github.com/bandprotocol/vrf-worker-v1).